microsoft/code-with-engineering-playbook/docs/continuous-integration/ci-in-datascience/working-with-notebooks/README.md

 # Data Science Pipeline

-As Azure DevOps doesn't allow the code reviewers to comment directly in Jupyter Notebooks, the Data Scientists(DSs) have to convert the notebooks to scripts before they commit and push these files to the repository.
+As Azure DevOps doesn't allow code reviewers to comment directly in Jupyter Notebooks, Data Scientists(DSs) have to convert the notebooks to scripts before they commit and push these files to the repository.

 This document aims to automate this process in Azure DevOps, so the DSs don't need to execute anything locally.